ucsd-progsys/liquidhaskell/README.md

 The module [GHC.Plugin][] is the main entrypoint for all the plugin functionalities.
 Whenever possible, this module is reusing common functionalities from the [GHC.Interface][], which is the original module used to interface LH with the old executable.
 Generally speaking, the [GHC.Interface][] module is considered "legacy" and it's rarely what one wants to modify.
-It will probably be removed once the old executable stops being supported, with the functions now in use by the [GHC.Plugin][] being moved into the latter.
+It will probably be removed at some point.

 ## The GhcMonadLike shim